Removal of Tribal Nations to Oklahoma

 On December 7 the Territory of Missouri was organized by Congress.

-Delawares, or Lenapes, ceded lands in Indiana under the Treaty of St. Mary's.
+Delaware, or Lenape, ceded lands in Indiana under the Treaty of St. Mary’s.
 This was not the first treaty leading to removal.
 The Lenape people lived along the Delaware River along the east coast of America.
 Their people at one time lived on Manhattan Island in New York State.
 During the eighteenth century they were disposed of lands in New York, Pennsylvania, Ohio, and by 1818, Indiana.

-Miamis living in Indiana cede land under provisions of the Treaty of St. Mary's.
+Miami living in Indiana cede land under provisions of the Treaty of St. Mary’s.

 The Kickapoo (originally from Wisconsin) sign a treaty removing them from Illinois to Missouri; however, a remnant band remained in Illinois harassing white settlements.

 The Treaty of Doak’s Stand was the first of removal treaties involving the Choctaws of Mississippi.
 A portion of the Choctaw Nation removed to southwest Arkansas Territory.

 - 1824The Quapaw ceded their lands in Arkansas Territory, moving to northwest Louisiana and residing with the Caddo.